paulmarinos/bible-search/README.md

 # bible-search
-print all verses of the bible containing your searched word
+python script that prints all verses of the bible containing your searched word

 ## libraries used
 - bs4 BeautifulSoup for web scraping